Who am I?

-I have done everything possible to protect my partner and daughter in the face of the worst case scenario of my incapacity or death.
+I have done everything possible to protect my wife and daughter in the face of the worst case scenario of my incapacity or death.
 I know these issues both as an attorney and as a client.

 I am here to help you